rblod/CMEMS_AGRIF/tools/SIREN/src/docsrc/2_quickstart.md

    cn_fileout = "PATH/bathy_merged.nc"
 /
 ~~~~~~~~~~~~~~~~~~

+## namlog, namcfg
 In this namelist, you find again the **namlog**, **namcfg** describe above.

+## namsrc
-Then the **namcrs** sub-namelist sets parameters of the wider grid.
+Then the **namsrc** sub-namelist sets parameters of the source/wide grid.
-However this time, this is the coarse/wide grid Bathymetry wich have to be informed.
+However this time, this is the source/wide grid Bathymetry wich have to be informed.

+## namtgt
-The **namfin** sub-namelist defines parameters of the fine grid Bathymetry.
+The **namtgt** sub-namelist defines parameters of the target/fine grid Bathymetry.
 @note here again you could add the *in_perio1* parameter if need be i.e. if your
 fine grid Bathymetry was not created by SIREN.

+## namnst
 The **namnst** sub-namelist defines the subdomain refinment factor.

+## nambdy
 The **nambdy** sub-namelist defines the subdomain boundaries.<br/>
 By default SIREN tries to create boundaries for each side.
 Boundary exist if there is at least one sea point on the second row of each side.
 So you could let this namelist empty.
 @sa For more information about boundaries, see @ref boundary

+## namout
 Finally, this **namout** sub-namelist defines the output file.<br/>

-@sa For more information about how to merge bathymetry, see
+@sa For more information and options to merge bathymetry, see
 merge_bathy.f90

 <!-- ######################################################################  -->